Leaders in Diversity and Inclusion

 Hon.
 Harold Baer Jr. and Dr. Suzanne Baer Equity and Inclusion in the Judiciary Internship Program

-Established in 1989 by Honorable Harold Baer Jr. and his wife, Dr. Suzanne Baer, the Equity and Inclusion in the Judiciary Internship Program provides a unique opportunity for law students of color to be introduced to the judicial system during a paid summer internship.
+Established in 1989 by Honorable Harold Baer Jr. and his wife, Dr. Suzanne Baer, the Equity and Inclusion in the Judiciary Internship Program provides a unique opportunity for law students to be introduced to the judicial system during a paid summer internship.
 The program is administered by NYCLA’s Committee on Racial and Ethnic Diversity and accepts first and second year law students from the five law schools in New York County, as well as Brooklyn Law School, St. John’s University School of Law and City University of New York School of Law at Queens College.